Xu-Dong/Exon_Intron_Extractor/README.md

   --out_exon OUT_EXON   specify a filename for exon output --out_intron OUT_INTRON
-                        specify a filename for intron output
+                        specify a filename for intron output --geneRange           if True (default), output gene range into a bed file: geneRange.bed
 ```

 ## output format
-Two bed files containing exons and introns separately will be produced.
+Two bed files containing exons and introns separately will be produced, and if "--geneRange True" (by default),
+a geneRange.bed file containing gene ranges will also be produced.

-Each bed files contains 8 columns, the 1 to 6 columns are standard bed file columns,
+Both exon and intron bed files contains 8 columns, the 1 to 6 columns are standard bed file columns,
 the additional two columns are gene_name and gene_type, respectively.
+The geneRange.bed is standard bed file (6 columns).

-# gtf to bed
+# 2. gtf to bed
 ## Description
 This script convert a gtf file into a bed (bed12) file.
 Each row in the output bed file represents a transcript,
 and the blocks are exons.
 Currently, only transcripts in protein_coding genes and lncRNAs from autosomal and two sexual chromosomes are included.